bandeirapk/bandeirapk/README.md

 - Hello, my name is Antonio Bandeira, I'm 21 years old;
 - Graduating in Computer Networks at the Federal University of Ceará, Quixadá campus;
-- Perfecting myself in development using React environment and other technologies for web and mobile;
+- Improving myself in web and mobile development using DevOps tools to automate software development and improve collaboration, software delivery and systems stability;
 - Always one step at a time towards my goal!

 ##